 - Compare all of your options: Take the time to weigh the pros and cons of each short-term health insurance plan available to you.
 Going with the first one you find can hurt you and your family down the line.

 - Realize your plan won’t cover everything: Unfortunately, no health insurance plan will cover everything.
 This is especially true with a short-term health plan that is not required to cover the same benefits enforced by the ACA.
+Our Harrisburg, NC dental friends, McNeely Family Dentist, has a number of patients contacting them on a consistent basis that find out they are not covered for cosmetic surgeries.

 - Figure out how your plan will affect your regular care: If there are certain specialists you see and prescriptions you fill on a regular basis, understand the role your short-term health insurance plan will have on them.